codatio/codat-docs/docs/using-the-api/queueing-data-syncs.md

 In this request, `companyId` is [the unique ID that you have received in a response to creating this company](/using-the-api/managing-companies#create-a-codat-company).

-When you’re pulling data for the first time, use this endpoint to check if the sync was successful.
+When you’re reading data for the first time, use this endpoint to check if the sync was successful.

 `GET /companies/{companyId}/dataStatus`